 As set out in the VGRMF, key elements of your board’s risk framework need to include:

-- A that sets out the nature and level of risk your entity will accept to achieve its objectives.
+- A statement of risk appetite(opens in a new window) that sets out the nature and level of risk your entity will accept to achieve its objectives.

-- A that describes your entity’s risk profile and approach to managing risk.
+- A risk management policy(opens in a new window) that describes your entity’s risk profile and approach to managing risk.

-- A to identify, analyse, evaluate, treat, monitor and review risks.
+- A risk management process(opens in a new window) to identify, analyse, evaluate, treat, monitor and review risks.

-- A to record risks and provide information to manage them.
+- A risk register(opens in a new window) to record risks and provide information to manage them.